Coding-Enthusiast/FinderOuter/README.md

 (2) [Addresses](https://en.bitcoin.it/wiki/Address) (Base-58 encoded P2PKH or P2SH address)
 (3) [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) (Base-58 encoded encrypted private key).

-There is also a "special case" where a compressed private key is missing 3 characters at _unknown_ positions.
+There is also a "special case" for private keys missing 1, 2 or 3 characters at _unknown_ positions.

 #### 3. Missing Base-16 characters
 This option is similar to previous feature but works for base-16 (hexadecimal) private keys.
 Since there is no checksum in this